slice-coursera/getting_cleaning_course_project/README.md

 # Getting and Cleaning Data Course Project
 ## Important files
-* You can find the tidy dataset in the file summarizeData.csv
+* You can find the tidy dataset in the file summarizeData.txt
 * The scripts used to generate the dataset are load_data.R and run_analysis.R
-* CodeBook.md is the markdown with information about the summarizeData.csv dataset
+* CodeBook.md is the markdown with information about the summarizeData.txt dataset

 ## Scripts
-There are two scripts to run in order to get the summarized data found in summaryData.csv. load_data.R is used to load and do some transformations to the data. run_analysis.R is the entry point script that should be used to run the entire process.
+There are two scripts to run in order to get the summarized data found in summaryData.txt. load_data.R is used to load and do some transformations to the data. run_analysis.R is the entry point script that should be used to run the entire process.
 In order to do this source run_analysis.R and then call the function summarizeData.
-This will load the data and transform the original data into the summarizeData.csv file.
+This will load the data and transform the original data into the summarizeData.txt file.
 ### load_data.R
 ```R
 loadFeatureList <- function() {